-Agate two measures fourteen lines to the inch.
-Minion type measures ten lines to the inch.
+Agate typeseasures fourteen lines to the inch.
+Minion type measures ten-lines to the inch.

-Terms of payment, strictly, cash in advance.

-Advertisements must be handed in as early as Monday noon, for inscrition in next issue, earlier when possible.
+Ferms of payment, strictly, each in advance. as Monday noon, for insertion in next issue, earlier then possible.
+BOOK ON MEDIUMS:

-BOOK ON MEDIUMS;

-GUIDE FOR MEDIUMS AND INVOCATORS: CONTAINING

-The Special Instruction of the Spirits on the Theory of all kinds of Manifestations; the Means of Com-municating with the Invisible World; the De-velopment of Mediamship; the difficulties and the Dangers that are to be Encountered in the Practice of Spiritism.
+GUIDE FOR MEDIUMS AND INVOCATORS: The Special Instruction of the Spirits on the Theory of all kinds of Manifestations; the Means of Communicating with the Invisible World; the Development of Mediumship; the difficulties and the Dangers that are to be Encountered in the Practice of Spiritism.
 BY ALLAN KARDEC.

 Translated from the French, by Emma A. Wood.
-13 This work is printed on fine threed paper, large 12mo, 460 pp. Cloth, beyeld boards, black and gold.
+This work is printed on fine thated paper, large 12mo, 46) pp. Cloth, beveled boards, black and gold.

-Price \$1.50, postage free.
+Price \$1.50, pestage free.

-For sale, wholesale and retail, by the RELIGIO-PHILO-SOPHICAL PUBLISHING HOUSE, Chicago.
+"For safe, wholesale and retail, by the RELIGIO-PHILO-SOPHICAL PUBLISHING HOUSE, Chicago.

-THE WORLD'S

-Sixteen Crucified Saviors:

-CHRISTIANITY BEFORE CHRIST CONTAINING
+THE WORLD'S Sixteen Crucified Saviors: CHRISTIANITY BEFORE CHRIST

-New, Startling, and Extraordinary Revelations in Religious History, which disclose the Oriental Orig-in of all the Doctrines, Principles, Precepts. and Mirecks of the Christian New Testament, and furnishing a Key for unlocking many of its Sacred Mysteries, besides comprising the history
+CONTAINING New, Startling, and Extraordinary Revelations in Religious History, which disclose the Oriental Orig-in of all the Dectrines, Principles, Precepts, and Miracles of the

-Of Sixteen Oriental Crucified Gods.
+Christian New Testament, and furnishing a Key for unlocking many of its Sacred Mysteries, builts comprising the history Of Sixteen Oriental Crucified Gods,

+.
 By KERSEY GRAVES.
-12mo., cloth, 630 pages-price, \$2.00; postage 10 cents, .
-For eale, wholesale and retail, by the Religio-Philosophical Publication House Chicago.
+12mo., cloth, 389 pages - price, \$2.00; postage 10 cents. "."For sale, wholesale and retail, by the RELIGIO-Philip-sornical Publishiso House Chicago: